Yard Dog Etiquette – Taking a dog to work

 It is fair to assume the majority of those who choose to dedicate their career to caring for horses, will also have succumbed to the special charm of four legged canine companions .
 It is a rare thing to walk into any type of equestrian facility and not find at least one yard dog on patrol, often than not there is a whole pack of them roaming around having a wail of a time.

 To what level this pack has returned to its feral wolf nature varies from yard to yard.
 When it comes down to taking a dog to work with you, many employers are very open to this idea providing the dog is well trained and fits in with the resident yard dog/s.
 Like any proud mother or father, we can all be more than a little blind to our own doggy’s faults.
-This week we ask the questions – Is your faithful friend a joyful addition or an accident waiting to happen or even have you considered your particular job choice and fairly considered your dogs needs as well as your own??
+This week we ask the questions – Is your faithful friend a joyful addition or an accident waiting to happen?
+Have you considered your particular job choice and considered your dogs needs as well as your own?

 What makes an ideal yard dog?

 The everyday Super Yard Dog will possess these qualities…

 - Friendly to humans of all age gender, shape and size, whether their presence is scheduled or not and regardless of whether they have met before

 - Socialises well with other dogs

 - A disinterest in bringing about the untimely death of unsuspecting chickens/cats/goats/nearby livestock or the family’s pet rabbit

 - Happy to remain within the, likely not inconsiderable, boundaries of the property ideally within eye shot and/or easy calling range of his/her owner